BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 Enter the Ranger HQ at the top.

-!shop("Ranger HQ", ["Poke Ball", "Great Ball", "Nest Ball", "Net Ball", "Escape Rope", "Spice Powder", "GourmetTreat", "Super Repel", "Reverse Candy"])
+!shop("Ranger HQ", ["Poke Ball", "Great Ball", "Nest Ball", "Net Ball", "Escape Rope", "Spice Powder", "Gourmet Treat", "Super Repel", "Reverse Candy"])

 Buy some Spice Powder while we're here.
 At the top, trade in your Up-Grade if you still have it with a ranger to get *Scope Lens*!
 Enter the hallway to the left and grab, well, another *Up-Grade* as well as *3 Max Repels*.